Prawn: Regional distinctions

 The terms shrimp and prawn originated in Britain.
 In the use of common names for species, shrimp is applied to smaller species, particularly species that are dorsoventrally depressed (wider than deep) with a shorter rostrum.
 It is the only term used for species in the family Crangonidae, such as the common shrimp or brown shrimp, Crangon crangon.
 Prawn is never applied to very small species.
 It is applied to most of the larger forms, particularly species that are laterally compressed (deeper than wide) and have a long rostrum.
 However, the terms are not used consistently.
 For example, some authors refer to Pandalus montagui as an Aesop shrimp, while others refer to it as an Aesop prawn.

 Commonwealth countries, and Ireland, tend to follow British usage.
 Some exceptions occur in Australia, where some authors refer to small species of the Palaemonidae as prawns and call the Alpheidae pistol shrimp.
 Other Australian authors have given the name banded coral shrimp to the prawn-like Stenopus hispidus and listed "the Processidae and Atyidae as shrimps, the Hippolytidae, Alpheidae, Pandalidae and Campylonotoidea as prawns".
 New Zealand broadly follows British usage.
 A rule of thumb given by some New Zealand authors states: "In common usage, shrimp are small, some three inches or less in length, taken for food by netting, usually from shallow water.
 Prawn are larger, up to 12 inches long, taken by trapping and trawling."
 In Canada, the terms are often used interchangeably as in New Zealand (larger species are prawns, and smaller are often shrimp), but regional variations exist.
-In western provinces, prawn is almost exclusively the general term.
 South Africa and the former British colonies in Asia also seem to follow British usage generally.

 Shrimp is the more general term in the United States.
 The term prawn is less commonly used in the United States, being applied mainly to larger shrimp and those living in freshwater.